 • Silver dips should be avoided.
 Stones like black onyx, malachite, lapis and the like do not survive long when cleaned with dips.
 Much of their shine comes from an oily polish that will dissolve with dipping.

-• Apply all cosmetics, perfumes and colognes before putting on colored gemstone jewelry.
+• Apply all cosmetics, perfumes and colognes before putting on colored gemstone jewellery.
 Make sure to wipe your gemstones after wear to remove any chemicals, oils or perspiration.

 • NEVER hang pearls as this weakens the silk threads holding the necklace together.

 • NEVER store pearls in plastic bag as plastics emit a chemical causing pearl’s surface to deteriorate.